erryB/pepper-box/README.md

 ### Environment setup

-In order to start sending messages, you need to setup your Azure environment first: please refer to Microsoft official documentation to [create your first Event Hub](https://docs.microsoft.com/en-us/azure/event-hubs/event-hubs-quickstart-cli).
-As you can see, there are different ways to do that, just follow the one you prefer.
+In order to start sending messages, you need to setup your Azure environment first: please refer to Microsoft official documentation to [create a Kafka enabled Event Hub namespace](https://docs.microsoft.com/en-us/azure/event-hubs/event-hubs-quickstart-kafka-enabled-event-hubs#create-a-kafka-enabled-event-hubs-namespace).

 In terms of editor, I would recommend [Visual Studio Code](https://code.visualstudio.com/) for development and test.
 Adding a simple extension, you can also monitor the messages coming into your Event Hub.